DRaclavskyProdware/CAL-ALCustomCodeAnalyzer/README.md

         "${CodeCop}",
         "${UICop}",
         "${PerTenantExtensionCop}",
-        "C:/SomeFolder/Analyzer/CustomCodeCop.dll",
+        <b>"C:/SomeFolder/Analyzer/CustomCodeCop.dll"</b>,
     ]

 Be aware that if you use workspace file, the codeAnalyzers from the global settings.json won’t be loaded.
 Same with local settings.json.
 If you want to use it in the workspace as well, you need to add it in the workspace file, same way as in global settings.json.

 ## Custom snippets file

 Another big help is to create you own snippets file.
 The provided ALCustomSnippets file contains some snippets, which can help you better understand, how to rewrite old code like Dotnet Excel or old Email functions.
-Download this file directly from the repository and paste it to C:\Users\your_username\AppData\Roaming\Code\User\snippets.
+Download this file directly from the repository and paste it to <i>C:\Users\your_username\AppData\Roaming\Code\User\snippets</i>.

-You can then access it from VS Code like this: File -> Preferences -> Configure Snippets.
+You can then access it from VS Code like this: <i>File -> Preferences -> Configure Snippets</i>.

 ## Reimplementation Cheat sheet